 The Board of Directors is the paramount decision making body of Patrick Henry School of Science and Arts and is responsible for overall governance and helping to sustain the mission, vision, and charter of the School.
 The Board consists of four (4) officers and a maximum of up to twenty-four (24) directors.

 The work of the Board of Directors focuses on five areas as outlined in the PHSSA strategic plan:

 To contact a Board member, please email firstname.lastname@example.org.

-The Board of Directors meets on every fourth Tuesday at 6:00 pm in the library at the school.
+The Board of Directors convene for their full meeting on every fourth Wednesday at 6:00 pm virtually.
 Please refer to the school calendar to confirm meeting dates/times.

 Use the links below to view Board of Directors documents: